Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Differential Privacy of the Algorithms

-Based on our main result \ref{fig:main_thm}, first we note that the quantum recommendation algorithm, or the LORA mechanism, requires no additional noise.
-Most conventional data curating mechanisms discussed in the DP literatures requiring injecting noise into the data to obscure it before release.
-Surprisingly, the quantum recommendation algorithm, or the underlying LORA mechanism, is a curating mechanism \textit{on its own}: privacy protection is just a side effect of its intrinsic computation; no extra noise is needed.
-We call such mechanisms \textit{passive}.
-This behaviour means the quantum and quantum-inspired-classical recommendation algorithms are \textit{zero computational overhead} curating mechanisms.
-More interestingly, this intrinsic curating ability is made possible by the probabilistic nature of quantum algorithms.
-We believe that more quantum algorithms with this property will emerge.
+\paragraph{Intrinsic randomness as a privacy source.} Based on Theorem \ref{thm:main_thm}, first we notice that the quantum and quantum-inspired recommendation algorithms require no additional noise to be differentially private.
+Conventional data curating mechanisms typically inject external noise into the data to obscure them before releasing to achieve differential privacy; However, the quantum (or quantum-inspired) recommendation algorithm is a curating mechanism \textit{on its own}: privacy protection is just a side effect of its intrinsic computation; no extra noise is needed.

-Moreover, we see that the DP parameters of the quantum recommendation algorithm are \textit{asymptotically small} with respect to database sizes $m,n$, based on our main result \ref{fig:main_thm}.
-This is in contrast with conventional DP mechanisms(such as Laplace mechanism), whose DP parameters are usually fixed and independent of database sizes.
-For example, the Laplace mechanism relies on noise calibrated to the query function sensitivity to provide a curating mechanism with desired(but fixed) privacy preserving ability.